0xVolt/splice-and-dice/README.md

 4. Pegasus: Pegasus is a sequence-to-sequence transformer-based model that has been specifically designed for abstractive text summarization.
 It has achieved state-of-the-art results on several benchmark datasets and can be fine-tuned on the XSum dataset for summarizing research papers.

 5. ProphetNet: ProphetNet is another transformer-based model that has been specifically designed for sequence-to-sequence tasks.
 It has achieved state-of-the-art results on several benchmark datasets and can be fine-tuned on the XSum dataset for summarizing research papers.

+## Questions to prepare for
+### Training the models
+1. The training corpora for each model and what their significance is
+2. Why we've implemented a dataset loader class to train-test split
+   1. What does the `encode_plus()` function do?
+   2. What are it's parameters?
+   3. What is the attention mask and what does it signify?
+3. Testing and validation
+   1. What is ROUGE?
+      1. ROUGE-N for number of matching n-grams
+      2. ROUGE-L for LCS

 ## 1.4.
 References
 - [`txtai` Official GitHub Repository](https://github.com/neuml/txtai)